TheMonk2121/ai-dev-tasks/400_guides/400_00_memory-system-overview.md

 ### **For New Users:**
 1. **Read this file** (00) - Understand the memory system overview
 2. **Read 01** - Learn about memory system architecture
-3. **Read 02** - Understand memory rehydration and context management
+3. **Read 02** - Understand memory rehydration and context managemen
 4. **Use memory rehydration** - Run `scripts/memory_up.sh` to get current context

 ### **For Returning Users:**